Read guidelines below before submitting...

 We're using Submittable to receive your poetry, creative nonfiction and photography.
 We will only accept, via email, research papers on art and healing.
 All other submissions via email will not be accepted.
 Our Submittable link will go live and submissions can be made the first two-weeks of that month only.

 Guidelines below, and they have changed for 2018 so be sure you read them.
-Also sign up for our mailing list to receive notifications.
+We do not read submissions if it doesn't follow the guidelines.
+Also, we do not publish work from someone more than twice in one year.
+Sign up for our mailing list to receive notifications.

 Want to see one of our issues for free?
 Click here.